One Dollar Lawyer

-One Dollar Lawyer (Korean: 천원짜리 변호사) is a South Korean television series starring Namkoong Min and Kim Ji-eun.
+One Dollar Lawyer (Korean: 천원짜리 변호사) is a 2022 South Korean television series starring Namkoong Min, Kim Ji-eun, Choi Dae-hoon, Lee Deok-hwa, and Park Jin-woo.
 Its screenplay, written by Choi Su-jin and Choi Chang-hwan, won the Grand Prize at 2015 SBS Screenplay Contest.
-It aired on SBS TV from September 23, to November 11, 2022 and airing every Friday and Saturday at 22:00 for 12 episodes (KST).
+It aired from September 23 to November 11, 2022, on SBS TV's Fridays and Saturdays at 22:00 (KST) time slot for 12 episodes.
+It is also available for streaming on Disney+ in selected regions.

 Synopsis

-The series depicts the story of a lawyer who has the best skills but only charges 1000 won as his attorney's fee.
+Chun Ji-hoon (Namkoong Min) is a former prosecutor in the Supreme Prosecutors' Office of the Republic of Korea who was trying to find a culprit which led to his girlfriend's murder.
+He has since been a lawyer with extraordinary skills but only charges 1000 won as his attorney's fee.